syrined/Digicamp/README.md

-# Digicamp

-This is Bootcamp in an introductory course for python programming presented to the master students in Economics and Finance at Università della Svizzera Italiana
+# Introduction to python for finance

+Welcome to **DigiCamp** — a hands-on introductory course in Python programming.

+This course is crafted to equip you with foundational programming skills that will help you thrive in data-driven finance, economic modeling, and beyond.

 ## Getting Started
 * Have your Google account ready
 * If you do not have one, [get it here](https://support.google.com/mail/answer/56256?hl=en) for free